 A clear fit on these four dimensions beats a long feature list every time.

-FP&A and reporting tools
+Which FP&A and reporting tools fit a CAS practice?

 This is the heart of a CAS stack.
 These tools sit on top of the client ledger, produce monthly reporting packages, run forecasts, and generate the commentary your advisors use in the client meeting.